 It’s generally understood now that a considered, intuitive user experience is better for businesses and customers than a slapdash, last minute - or even willfully malevolent - one.
 And, too, as an industry we’ve got to grips with the idea that not everything has to be perfect before launch, that it’s better to have something that meets 80% of its goal out there, rather than nothing at all.
 And that monitoring, testing, analysing and iterating is a reliable route to evolving that best-in-class UX.
 Afterall, no one wants their site content failing their users.

-But while technology and functionality can be improved on iteratively, as humans we’re not quite so forgiving when it comes to the information they carry and convey.
+But while technology and functionality can be improved on iteratively, as humans we are not quite so forgiving when it comes to the information they carry and convey.
 Instinctively we place value in the accuracy of information as it helps us to understand and navigate our world, from what we believe about society, to how we purchase a parking ticket.
 We use all kinds of cues to determine the accuracy and value of information, including its author or source, whether it fits with what we already know, and even how it is designed and laid out.
 If we choose to trust information which later turns out to be inaccurate, then we are unlikely to place the same trust in future.
 This is where the information your site carries can be crucial to your business goals - inaccuracy breeds mistrust which leads to falling sales and visitor numbers.

 There are four core factors to providing valuable information: readability, timeliness, completeness and truth.